 What is a media kit?

 In the blogger world, a media kit is like a resume.
-The media kit is a document, usually a PDF, that will showcase the work you have done, your achievements, and your goals for the future.
+The media kit is a document, usually a PDF, that will showcase your work, achievements, and goals for the future.
 This file is something you would send to prospective brands or PRs you want to work with.

 Some bloggers link to their media kit directly from their main menu.
 Others link to it from their contact page or about us page.
 You can also choose to keep your media kit private and only send it to companies you want to work with.